OpenLiberty/iguide-bulkhead/finish/README.txt

 requests is reached and the waiting queue is full.
 When the fallback runs, a message displays to allow a customer to schedule an appointment.

-The Utils.java file contains the delay TIMEOUT value that is default to 10 seconds.
+The Utils.java file contains the delay TIMEOUT value that is default to 20 seconds.

-You can edit the Java files to change the parameter values of the @Bulkhead annotation and the delay TIMEOUT.
+You can edit the Java files to change the parameter values of the @Bulkhead annotation and the delay TIMEOUT value.
 If the bulkheadSampleServer server is running, run the 'mvn package' Maven command from the directory that contains the extracted .zip file to rebuild the application.
 The changes take effect without restarting the server.
 Otherwise, stop the bulkheadSampleServer server as indicated, run the 'mvn install' Maven command.

 To restart the application to simulate the chat requests again, you can stop and restart the bulkheadSampleServer server as indicated.